malykhin-yuri/peano/README.md

 [paths](peano/paths.py) we generate all possible pointed prototypes (in our code, we use alias `path` for it) with given gates.

-All described logic is combined in the [search](search.py) script.
+All described machinery is combined in the [search](search.py) script.
 We already mentioned a couple of cases, here are some other:
 * facet-gates search:
-    * $ ./search.py --dim 3 --pcount 2 --div 2 --facet-gated --output-gates
+    * $ ./search.py --dim 3 --mult 2 --div 2 --facet-gated --output-gates
     * time: ~20s, result: 35 gates
 * bifractal gates search:
-    * $ ./search.py --dim 2 --pcount 2 --div 2 --output-gates
+    * $ ./search.py --dim 2 --mult 2 --div 2 --output-gates
     * time: ~2m30s, result: 9 gates

 ## Development